 We are not Branhamites or strictly followers of William Branham, but we are Christian’s that are following in a line of many leaders who have brought more Light on the Scriptures.
 In each period of time throughout church history various leaders arose starting at the day of Pentecost.
 There was Paul, Peter, Timothy, Iranaeus, Colomba, Martin of Tours, John Wyclif, Martin Luther, John Calvin, John Knox, William Tyndale, John Wesley, Charles Finney, Charles Parham, William Seymour, Charles Price, Billy Graham, Oral Roberts and William Branham.
 The Reformation period was an important part of bringing the Church out of a period of the dark ages, a time when the true Gospel was not widely known or published.
 We believe in the Reformation doctrine called “Ecclesia semper reformanda est.” This means that the church must always go through the process of examination and reformation.
 As time goes on God gives more Light on the Scriptures.
 This is a process called progressive revelation.
 Just as God progressively wrote the Scriptures he also gradually restores the correct understanding of those Scriptures.

-I hope that we all continue to pray for Youcef’s release and for the Lord to keep him strong.
-I also hope that out of this we will examine our faith and beliefs on the basis of the Bible and not merely church history or creedal formulations.
+I hope that out of this we will examine our faith and beliefs on the basis of the Bible and not merely church history or creedal formulations.

 - GHW Lampe, God As Spirit, pg 222

 - Keith Ward, Rational Theology and the Creativity of God, pg 86